ehuizar1028/BAM/README.md

 python EC2.py
 A list will be outputted with all parameters defined.
 Any empty parameters mean it's using the default parameter.
 Public IP address is automatically assigned.
+NOTE: ACCESS/SECRET KEYS ARE HARDCODED.
+THIS IS NOT BEST PRACTICE, I REMOVED MY KEYS AND REPLACED THEM WITH OBVIOUS VALUES.

 USAGE:
 --VolumeSize = Size of the EBS Volume, in GB